-From THE ALIBIBA WAY, written by Dr. Ying Lowrey.
+Excerpt from THE ALIBIBA WAY by Dr. Ying Lowrey.

 Previously in China, an individuals creativity, capabilities, and ambitions were inhibited by social institutions that did not guarantee the rights of free enterprise and by a government that did not protect individuals creative ability to start companies.
 When we now champion grassroots entrepreneurship, we include not only individuals among the public at large but also primary-level communities and primary-level government organizations.

 By adhering to the concept of customer first and the motto, Make it easy to do business anywhere, Alibaba has used the dynamism that has been gestating within the public at large to create one astonishing feat after another.

 The company set its sights on being in business for 102 years and being Chinas greatest and most unusual major company to span three centuries.